kevinding0218/InterviewDocuments/Q and A/System Design/Design Web Crawler.md

 ### A single-threaded Web Crawler
 - use BFS
 - starting seeds can be Url Queue
+	- Url Queue will be stored in memory
 	- Url goes to web page loader
 	- Save web page content into storage
 	- If there are additional link url in current web page content, extract them as a list then put into the Url Queue (The Queue would be increasing larger)